 This Service Level Target (SLT) document represents service targets between DOC Information Technology (IT) and contracted Community Colleges in DOC prisons for IT services outlined within this document, required to support and sustain the use of the Off State Network (OSN) in prisons throughout DOC.

-This SLT document remains valid until superseded by a revised one mutually endorsed by the stakeholders.
+This SLT document remains valid until superseded by revisions that are mutually endorsed by the stakeholders.

 This SLT document outlines the parameters of the IT services covered as they are mutually understood by the primary stakeholders.
 This Agreement does not supersede current processes and procedures unless explicitly stated herein.